kael-k/telegram-based-bot/README.md

 [![Code style: flake8](https://img.shields.io/badge/flake8-3.9.0-orange?style=flat-square)](https://github.com/PyCQA/flake8)

-A Telegram bot that send a random gif/message/image of chad if a `based` or `chad` word is detected.
+A Telegram bot that sends a random gif/message/image of chad if a `based` or `chad` word is detected.

 An already built container image is available on [Docker Hub](https://hub.docker.com/r/kaelk/telegram-based-bot).

 ## Usage
 First, you'll need to setup a bot on telegram https://core.telegram.org/bots#3-how-do-i-create-a-bot.

-After you generated the token, you can run the software via podman/docker (or your preferred container runtime):
+After you've generated the token, you can run the software via podman/docker (or your preferred container runtime):
 ```
 podman run \
     -e TELEGRAM_BOT_TOKEN="<my-sercet-token>" \